Xaxis/jquery.transwatch/README.md

 ## Summary

-A jQuery plugin scaffolding to assist in the rapid development of jQuery plugins.
+A jQuery plugin that acts as a wrapper for the JavaScript TransitionEvent interface.

-This is the jQuery plugin scaffolding I use to get started writing a new jQuery plugin.

 ## Author